Exploring the World of Frigatebirds: How Many Species Are There?

 Lesser frigatebird (Fregata ariel)

-With a body length of around 75 cm (30 in), it is the smallest species.
-The adult male has black upperparts with greenish to purple metallic gloss on the mantle and scapulars and is black underneath except for bold white axillary spurs.
-The upperparts of the female are dark with lighter wing bars.
-The head is black while the belly and the neck collar are white.
-Except the Lesser Frigatebird with a wingspan of 193 centimeters, the four other species have a wingspan of more than two meters, up to 244 centimeters for the Great Frigatebird.
-Found along tropical and subtropical waters across the Indian and Pacific Oceans.
-Atlantic race trinitatis was limited to Trindade, off Eastern Brazil but may now be extinct.
+With a body length of around 75 cm (30 in), this is the smallest species.
+The adult male has black upperparts with a greenish to purple metallic gloss on the mantle and scapulars and is black underneath except for bold white axillary spurs.
+The female’s upperparts are dark with lighter wing bars.
+Its head is black, while the belly and neck collar are white.
+Except for the Lesser Frigatebird, which has a wingspan of 193 centimeters, the other four species have wingspans exceeding two meters, reaching up to 244 centimeters in the Great Frigatebird.
+This species is found in tropical and subtropical waters across the Indian and Pacific Oceans.
+The Atlantic subspecies trinitatis was once restricted to Trindade Island, off eastern Brazil, but it may now be extinct.

 Female lesser frigatebird